iTwenty/personal-website/content/posts/04-swift-collections/index.md

 SubSequences share the indices of the backing Collection, and only update their own start and end indices.
 This means trying to access them using indices of original Collection can result in out of bounds error.
 As a general rule of thumb, even if the index types match, it is not a good idea to use indices from one Collection to access elements from another.
 The Swift compiler transparently creates a new copy of SubSequence whenever there's a modification.
 This behaviour is known as Copy-on-Write and preserves the value semantics of Collections while also enabling fast subsequencing.

 Conforming to Collection gives us access to `firstIndex(where:)`, since this method internally uses our implementation of `index(after:)`.
 However we don't have the ability to find the last index satisfying given predicate.
-For that, we need to look at BidirectionalCollection.
+For that, we need to conform to BidirectionalCollection.

 ### BidirectionalCollection
 BidirectionalCollection supports backward as well as forward traversal.
 Bidirectional collections offer traversal backward from any valid index, not including a collection's `startIndex`.
 Bidirectional collections can therefore offer additional operations, such as a `last` property that provides efficient access to the last element.
 In addition, bidirectional collections have more efficient implementations of some sequence and collection methods, such as `reversed()`.
 The protocol definition is simple -